infobit/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_usage.rst

 identify common warehouse items and automate certain warehouse workflows.

 .. important::
    Odoo **does not** create GS1 barcodes.
-Businesses must provide a unique Global Trade Item Number (GTIN) from GS1.
+Businesses must purchase a unique Global Trade Item Number (GTIN) from GS1.
 Then, they can combine their existing GS1 barcodes with product and supply chain information (also provided by GS1) to create barcodes in Odoo.